section-engineering-education/engineering-education/content/articles/iot-development-with-rust-vs-c++/index.md

 #### Memory safety

 Both Rust and C++ have various features that prevent memory corruption and enhance memory stability.
-In Rust, bindings on data have a unique owner with either one mutable borrow or all-immutable borrows.
+For example, in Rust, bindings on data have a unique owner with either one mutable borrow or all-immutable borrows.
 This ownership model ensures memory safety in Rust and between threads.

 Immutable borrow allows the variable borrowing to read the value but not mutate.
 This happens regardless of a mutable original value.
 In addition, immutable borrowing guarantees the borrowing variable that the value would not change.
 A compute-time error occurs if a code violates these conditions.